John Alsop: Early life

-Alsop was born in 1724 in New Windsor, Orange County in the British Province of New York.
+Alsop was born in 1724 in New Windsor, Orange County, in the British Province of New York.
 He was the son of John Alsop, Sr. and Abigail Sackett.
 His father was a lawyer in New Windsor and later New York City, where he was largely interested in real estate.
 His parents married in 1718 and were the parents of four children, including his younger brother, Richard Alsop.

 His paternal grandparents were Captain Richard Alsop and Hannah Underhill (1666–1757), who first settled in New York during the 1650s and served as a major in Oliver Cromwell's army, but after a disagreement with the Lord Protector, he fled to the obscurity of colonial life.
 His great-grandparents were Captain John Underhill and Elizabeth Feake, who was the daughter of Robert Feake and Elizabeth Fones, a descendant of Governor John Winthrop of the Massachusetts Bay Colony.
 His maternal grandparents were Captain Joseph Sackett and Elizabeth Betts.

 Career

-As a young man he moved to New York City and entered the mercantile world with his brother Richard.
+As a young man he moved to New York City, where he entered the mercantile world with his brother Richard.
 The brothers became importers and merchants in cloth and dry goods.
 Their enterprise prospered, and the Alsops, for several generations, became one of the great merchant houses of the city.
 John became interested in civic and political activities.
 He was elected by New York County to serve in the Province of New York Assembly.
 He was one of the civic leaders that incorporated the New York Hospital Association and served as its first governor from 1770 to 1784.
 In 1757, his brother Richard retired from business and removed to Middletown, Connecticut.